- What is a Boarding Allowance?

-- by post to Boarding allowances team, Ministry of Education, P O Box 1666, Wellington 6140
+- by post to Boarding allowances team, Ministry of Education, PO Box 1666, Wellington 6140.

-Once you child is receiving a boarding allowances the Ministry must be notified of any changes that may affect their eligibility, such as:
+The Ministry must be notified of any changes that may affect ākonga and their Boarding Allowance eligibility, such as:

-a new school opens near their home which means they would no longer meet the geographical isolation barrier
+- a new school opens near home which means they no longer meet the geographical isolation barrier

-your family moves to a new home
+- family moves to a new home

-they move to another school
+- transfer to another school

-they complete their schooling, leave school or are not attending school.
+- complete their schooling, leave school or are not attending school.

-It's best to talk to the Ministry's boarding allowances team as soon as you know there might be a change.
+It's best to talk to the Ministry's Boarding Allowances team as soon as you know there might be a change.